 The Louisiana Wildlife and Fisheries Commission adopts rules and regulations for a "special bait dealers permit" to allow the taking of live bait shrimp by qualified permit holders during the closed season between the spring and fall shrimp seasons.
-Persons allowed to take live shrimp for sale during closed season between the spring and fall seasons as bait must possess a special Bait Dealers Permit and post \$1,000 bond with the LDWF.
+Persons allowed to take live shrimp for sale during closed season between the spring and fall scasons as bait must possess a special Bait Dealers Permit and post \$1,000 bond with the LDWF.
+Applications for the special bait dealer's permit will be accepted from January 1 through April 30 of each year.
+All applications should be mailed to the department via certified mail.

-Persons desiring to catch their own bait may catch shrimp with cast nets (up to $8\frac{1}{2}$ in radius), bait traps, dip nets (up to 3' diameter and hand operated), or seines (less than 100' and foot operated).
-A basic sports fishing license is required to take bait with a cast net.
+Persons desiring to catch their own bait may catch shrimp with castnets (up to 81⁄2' in radius), bait traps, dip nets (up to 3' diameter and hand operated), or seines (less than 100' and foot operated).
+A basic and saltwater sports fishing license is required to take bait with a cast net.

-During the closed seasons, bait shrimp may be taken in state inside waters, but only with cast nets up to $8\frac{1}{2}$ in radius, bait traps, dip nets (diameter of no more than 3' and hand operated) or seines less than 30' in length with no mechanical devices and a mesh size of $\frac{1}{2}$ " square bar and $\frac{1}{2}$ " stretched mesh.
+During the closed seasons, bait shrimp may be taken in state inside waters, but only with cast nets up to 81⁄2' in radius, bait traps, dip nets (diameter of no more than 3' and hand operated) or seines less than 30' in length with no mechanical devices and a mesh size of 1⁄2" square bar and 1⁄2" stretched mesh.

-Resident Recreational Crab Trap - 10.00 - Required for use of no more than ten traps
+Resident Recreational Crab Trap - \$10.00 - Required for use of no more than ten traps

-Non-resident Recreational Crab Trap - 40.00 - Required for use of no more than ten traps
+Nonresident Recreational Crab Trap - \$40.00 - Required for use of no more than ten traps